ZijieJin/scComm/README.md

 ## Result Interpretation

+`scComm` returns a list containing

 ## Commercial use

-For non-academic use, please email Dr. Jin (jinzijie@bjmu.edu.cn) to obtain the paid commercial license.
+For non-academic use, please email Dr. Jin (jzj2035198@outlook.com) to obtain the paid commercial license.

 For academic use, source code is licensed under MIT License.